muntasir24/Programming-Hero/README.md

 ## 📋 Description

 This is **Assignment 01** of the Programming Hero web development course.
-It includes a responsive landing page designed using:
+It includes  landing page designed using:

 - ✅ HTML5
 - ✅ CSS3